andrew/ultimate-awesome/README.md

 - [awesome-combine](https://github.com/riteshhgupta/awesome-combine) - A collaborative list of awesome Combine resources and libraries.
 Feel free to contribute!.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
 - [awesome-marketing-machine-learning](https://github.com/station-10/awesome-marketing-machine-learning) - A curated list of awesome machine learning libraries for marketing, including media mix models, multi touch attribution, causal inference and more.
+- [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-recruitment-tests](https://github.com/zsoltime/awesome-recruitment-tests) - A curated list of awesome coding assignments and recruitment tests.
 - [made-in-korea](https://github.com/738/made-in-korea) - 🇰🇷 Curating the best projects that were made and mainly contributed by Korean developers.
 - [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.